xentenario/simula/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.7.

+## Description
+The idea of this project is to show the  use via a simple UI some design concepts.
+The code was split into basic generic components aiming to reusability and composition.

+Key Components.

+DataDashboard: Displays data by means of listening to an event from the SimulaService
+Charts: Generic presentational component.
+Simula Form: Component for collecting the simulation data.
+Simula Service: Service in charge of running the code logic.
+It will emit an event for every simulation cycle, allowing the rest of the UI to react and work with each individual calculation result.
+Simula Data Model: Represents the data models necessary to work with the simulation data.

+NOTE:
+  IF YOU RUN MULTIPLE SIMULATIONS, THE DATA WILL BE AGGREGATED TO THE TABLE AND TO THE GRAPH, THIS IS BY DESIGN ( A SIMPLE WAY TO COMPARE QUICKLY TO SIMULATIONS).
+  A REAL APPLICATION WILL ALLOW THE USER TO DELETE, SAVE, ETC BUT I DIDN'T WANT TO COMPLICATE THE DEMO.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.